-- Georgetown University Center on Education and the Worldorce, June 2010 Rosenberg McKag D. "How Often Do Reople Change Careers!"
-Guide to Can - Rosenberg McKag D. "How Other Do People Change Careers?"
-Guide to Career Planning since 1997 (2006).
-Internationally, College Graduates Fared Better During Rocession, Cheecke of Higher Education, September 2016.
-The National Coates for Biblic Bulley and Making Education, Agracian Agracians of Community Colleges.
-The - The National Center for Public Policy and Higher Education, American Association of Community Colleges, The National Articulation and Transfer Netwo With Their Whole Lives Ahead of Them, A Public Agenda Report for The Bill & Melinda Gates Foundation

-6 Robert Wood Johnson Foundation's Commission to Build a Healthier America
+- Georgetown University Center on Education and the Worldorce, June 2010 Rosenberg McKay D. "How Often Do People Change Careers?"
+Guide to Career Planning since I - Internationally, College Graduates Fared Better Daring Recession, Chundek of Higher Education, September 2010 The National Center for Public Policy and Higher Education, American Association of Community Colleges, The National Articulation and Transfer Network - With Their Whole Lives Ahead of Them, A Public Agenda Report for The Bill & Mel Robert Wood Johnson Foundation's Commission to Build a Healthier America